alicevillar/SLNA_PD-Cancer/README.md

  <br>

->Welcome to the official repository for the paper titled "The relationship between periodontal disease and cancer: Insights from a Systematic Literature Network Analysis".
+>Welcome to the official repository for the paper titled "Molecular Mechanisms and Clinical Implications of Propofol in Breast Cancer Treatment: A Systematic Literature Network Analysis".
 This repository contains all the necessary files for Bibliometrix.
-Click  [**HERE**](https://www.sciencedirect.com/science/article/abs/pii/S1877782124000742) to read the article.

-* CITE:

-> Villar, A., Mendes, B., Viègas, M., de Aquino Alexandre, A. L., Paladini, S., & Cossatis, J. (2024).
-The relationship between periodontal disease and cancer: Insights from a Systematic Literature Network Analysis.
-Cancer Epidemiology, 91, 102595.

  <br>